- The Statistics M.A. Program does not offer CPT (Curricular Practical Training).

 - The unpaid internship must be approved by the Program Director.

-- The student may need to register online via SSOL during the first two weeks of registration.
+- The student should register online via SSOL during the first two weeks of registration.
 Before the add/drop period has passed, register for the course on a Pass/Fail basis.

 - At the end of the semester, marked by the end of final exams, the students must bring a letter from the sponsoring institution where they carried out the internship indicating they have successfully completed the requirements of the internship.
 This letter may be emailed directly to the Program Director at email@example.com.